MehmetAzizYirik/MAYGEN/README.md

 It is also possible to generate SMILES instead of an SDF file, but it will slow down the generation time.
 For this, use the '--smiles' option.

  -f,--formula <arg>    		formula (required)

  -v,--verbose          		print message

  -t,--tsvoutput        		Output formula, number of structures and execution
                        		time in CSV format.In multithread, the 4th column in the output is the number of threads.

  -o,--outputFile <arg> 		Store output file

  -m,--multithread      		Use multi thread

  -smi,--SMILES         		Output in SMILES format

  -sdf,--SDF             	Output in SDF format

+ -sdfCoord,--coordinates   Output in SDF format with atom coordinates

 Please report issues at https://github.com/MehmetAzizYirik/MAYGEN
 ```